Clothing in the New England Colonies:

 Servants: Some colonists had servants.
 As in England, servants clothing was traditionally blue.
 Indigo dye (deep blue dye) was available and cheap, so servants could always be recognized by the color of their clothing - blue.

 Not everyone in New England wanted plain clothes.
 As time went on, and towns grew, some women hired others to make their family's clothes and shoes.
 A dressmaker and a shoemaker came to work in some of the homes for a few days each year.
 Some dressmakers and shoemakers remained in the towns, as they grew large enough to support them.

-In the Middle Colonies, in the Dutch settlements, girls wore full red skirts and the boys wore long baggy pants, red stockings, beaver caps, and a shirt.
+Clothing in the Middle Colonies: In the Dutch settlements, girls wore full red skirts and the boys wore long baggy pants, red stockings, beaver caps, and a shirt.
 There were also German, Scotch, English, and Irish settlements.
-Again, clothes were simple.
+As in the New England colonies, clothes were simple.
 Much time was spent in church, in cleaning, and in growing and harvesting and storing food.
 Except in the cold winter months, there was not a lot of time left over to make fancy clothes.

-In the Southern Colonies in Colonial Times: Things were different in the south.
+Clothing in the Southern Colonies: Things were different in the south.
 Like people in the north, the earliest settlers were busy trying to survive.
 In these early days, clothes were as simple as possible.
 Women wore cotton dresses and petticoats.
 Girls wore cotton dresses.
 Men wore breeches to the knee, a shirt, a hat and boots or shoes.
 As the plantations developed, woman with leisure time began to ape the styles that were popular back in England.
 They were usually behind the times, and sometimes completely wrong, as their gowns were based on letters and pictures, but they tried.
 For the most part, the men stayed with their breeches and boots, as usual.